design-automation/mobius-sim-funcs/documentation/poly2d.md

 ## ConvexHull

-**Description:** Create a voronoi subdivision of a polygon.
+**Description:** Creates a convex hull from a list of positions.

 **Parameters:**
-  * *entities:* A list of positions, or entities from which positions can bet extracted.
+  * *entities:* A list of positions, or entities from which positions can be extracted.

 **Returns:** A new polygons, the convex hull of the positions.